Sebas-h/documex/README.md

 - [x] (**BE**) Add option (and probably as default) to ignore directories like `.git/`, `node_modules/`, `.venv/`.
-        - Partially done.
+    - 🟠 Partially done.
 Perhaps making this configurable would be nice as it is hardcoded right now
-- [ ] (**FE**) Make the loading/selected/fetching an MD file path based
+- [x] (**FE**) Make the loading/selected/fetching an MD file path based
     - i.e. now `{filepath: "dir_1/dir_2/file.md"}` is sent in a POST request make this a GET request with URL `[localhost:3030]/dir_1/dir_2/file.md`
     - This will make reloading the page have the expected behavior as well
     - Perhaps adding a button to clear the selected file would be nice
-    - Also when refreshing the browser would be nice if it didn't try to always fetch the file again (and list of files for the matter) each time but rather use some kind of cache we keep locally (in localStorage perhaps) such that we see some content faster!
+    - Also when refreshing the browser it would be nice if it didn't try to always fetch the file again (and list of files for the matter) each time but rather use some kind of cache we keep locally (in localStorage perhaps) such that we see some content faster!
+    - 🟠 Pretty much done except for using a cached version on browser reload, having a button to clear the selected file, and the file being visible in the file tree sidebar on browser reload (also it doesn't make a GET request either to fetch the file, should be fine though)
 - [ ] (**BE/FE**) Investigate using WebSockets to be able receive updates from the server in case the markdown file tree has changed and when the current selected md file's content has changed, send the new state/version so it can be